ChrisToplikar/movie-recommendation-demo/README.md

 # movie-recommendation-demo
 This is a movie recommendation system built in Java that I made for a class project.
-The application reads user information from a data set and then predicts which movies the user will most like based on thier prior ratings.
+The application reads user information from a data set and then predicts which movies the user will like most, based on thier prior history and similarity of items.

 ## Description
 This is an item-based recommendation system.
 Recommendation systems are widely used on the web for recommending products and services to users based on their past actions and interaction with the system.
 Recommendation systems have important applications in several areas, such as: